AditiShetti/SQL-Queries/README.md

 • I have also done most of the free  Questions on Analyst Builder. https://www.analystbuilder.com/questions?status=incomplete&accessType=free
   A few moderate and Hard questions are left.

-• I have completed the SQL practice on Hospital database on :  https://www.sql-practice.com/ The website has questions from easy , medium to hard level for all topics of sql.
+• I have completed the SQL practice on Hospital database and the Northwind database on :  https://www.sql-practice.com/ The website has questions from easy , medium to hard level for all topics of sql.